 As of December 2020, we are sorting samples and just started initial description in CC3-3, CC4-1 and CC4-2.
 These three chambers are equipped with a balance, optical microscope, FTIR (Infrared microscope + Fourier transform infrared spectrophotometer), and MicrOmega (near-IR hyperspectral microscope) and can measure samples without contamination or destruction.
 The initial description which is measuring weight, observing appearance, color and size, and analyzing IR reflection spectra here, is performed to identify the characteristics of samples.
 It is expected to provide evidence that the sample is derived from Ryugu, and it also serves as information for the distribution of the sample to research institutions and researchers.

 Initial Analysis and Phase2 Curation

 From the middle of 2021, samples after the initial description will be provided to the "HAYABUSA2" project's initial analysis team (researchers selected from collaborating universities and research institutions).
 In the initial analysis, various high-level analyses will be carried out, and it is expected that knowledge on the formation process of the asteroid, the origin of water contained in the asteroid, and the history of the solar system will be obtained.
 In addition, ASRG has established a cooperative system called Phase2 Curation with the research institutions with which it has concluded a partnership agreement and plans to conduct high-level analysis (Detailed Description).
-Phase2 Curation are also working to improve sample handling technology, and newly developed containers are used to transport samples to research facilities.
+Phase2 Curation are also working to improve sample handling technology.

 Access to Ryugu Sample Information and International Public Research